How to lose weight.

 Take these 10 tips into consideration, but find your own way of losing weight.
 Remember that the key to getting rid of those love handles is to keep doing it.
 No excuses, no time-outs or breaks.
 Not even on vacation.
 If you’re a gargantuan fat bastard like I was, you won’t notice any change (in the mirror) in the beginning.
 This can be really demotivating.
 Make sure you keep going, because the first kilos/pounds you lose will fly off like the goddamn Millennium Falcon.
 The final bunch of kilos are the hardest, but discipline will help you for the rest of your life.

 So that’s how I did it.
 No excuses to being fat, unless you’re seriously ill.
 All it takes is discipline and perseverance.
 It’s not important which diet you follow, or what kind of exercise you do, as long as you do it.
 And keep doing it until you’ve reached your goal.

-Disclaimer: This is a repost of an entry I wrote a few years back.
-Since I’m working on Human.co nowadays it’s become relevant again, and a great post to start with Medium.
+Disclaimer: This is a repost of an entry I wrote many years back.
+Since then, I founded & designed Human.co to help people move more.
 Also, my shirt size went up from S to M thanks to pushups & protein.